T-Hawkins/Angular-Calculator/README.md

   * Due to difficulties in getting Dapper to complete a 'code first' approach, there is an expected table structure that will need to be created.
 This is referenced below
   * Connection managed through a connection string for simplicity
+* Reasonably small numbers will be used
+  * It is not anticipated that users will require equations that result in values that exceed that stored within a `decimal` datatype

 ## Configuration
 There are several values required for configuration and the application will not start without some of them.